-1. Globalisation remains at the centre of public debate and concern in OECD countries and throughout the world.
+- 1. Globalisation remains at the centre of public debate and concern in OECD countries and throughout the world.
 It reflects the growing interdependence of economies which goes far beyond the expansion of international trade to cover capital flows, technology and even culture.
-Yet it has also become intertwined with the policy agenda of deregulation and liberalisation in which governments have retreated from their legitimate and necessary roles to regulate markets at national and international level and to ensure that economic development does in fact lead to social progress.

-2. For trade unions, the erosion of effective public regulation or "governance" of markets with resultant severe social costs is the most serious concern.
+Yet it has also become intertwined with the policy agenda of deregulation and liberalisation.
+It is the view of the international trade union movement that governments have too often retreated from their legitimate and necessary roles to regulate markets at national and international level and to ensure that economic development does in fact lead to social progress. - 2.
+For trade unions, the erosion of effective public regulation or "governance" of markets with resultant severe social costs is one of the most serious concerns.
 The results have been the crises that have rocked the global economy over the last ten years:- irresponsible financial policies leading to the Asian crisis; the collapse of the new economy bubble; the Enron fiasco; and the financial collapse of Argentina.
-In each of these crises it has been ordinary working families that have suffered from events for which they had no responsibility.
-Meanwhile global inequality, both between and within countries has grown spectacularly, and the international community is further away from attaining the millennium development goals than it was when it adopted them two years ago.

-3. A strong global trade union movement is needed to counteract some of the centrifugal forces created by the interaction of globalisation and deregulation.
-Yet, the ability of trade unions to improve the lives of our members and working families is itself greatly influenced by this process.
-The attitude of many employers towards their employees, including union recognition, policy covering labour costs, technological change and work organisation, are increasingly dictated by international competitivity and international "fashions".
-The threat of de-location to an offshore site is a common feature of negotiations and in some cases it has become the reality.
-In different parts of the world governments have sought to suppress trade union rights for political reasons or misguidedly to gain economic advantage.
+In each of these crises it has been working families that have suffered from events for which they had no responsibility.
+Meanwhile global inequality, both between and within countries has grown spectacularly, and the international community is slipping backwards in its efforts to meet the millennium development goals.
+Employment and the creation of decent work needs to be established as a central development objective far more forcefully than in the past. - 3.
+A strong global trade union movement is needed to counteract some of the centrifugal forces created by the interaction of globalisation and deregulation.
+Yet, the ability of trade unions to improve the lives of our members and their families is itself greatly influenced by this process.
+The attitude of many employers towards their employees, including union recognition, policy covering labour costs, technological change and work organisation, are increasingly dictated by international competitivity and the global fashion of offshoring and outsourcing.
+The threat of de-location to an offshore site is a common feature of negotiations and is weakening the ability of unions to maintain and raise living standards.
+In several parts of the world governments have sought to suppress trade union rights for political reasons or seeking to gain economic advantage.

-4. TUAC and our Global Union partners 1 are advocating a different form of globalisation: one that tempers the excesses of market-driven economic integration with strong institutions including unions, economic governance, a well-performing public sector, effective rules and a social dimension.
-We have consistently argued that the OECD has to play an effective role in reshaping global economic governance to work to this end.
-It was for this reason that we welcomed the 1996 OECD Secretary-General's paper on "The OECD: Challenges and Strategic Objectives".
-This paper defined the OECD's mission as achieving a balance between economic development, social progress and political stability against the background of the growing pressures of globalisation.

-5. The strategy of sustainable development allows these issues to be discussed coherently.
-Yet the limited achievements of the World Summit on Sustainable Development (WSSD) in Johannesburg reflect the fact that such an OECD mission, if effectively carried out, is now needed more than ever.
-Sustainable development cannot be achieved by a simplistic approach of encouraging the unfettered functioning of free markets.
-Whilst the outcomes from Johannesburg were limited, many of the right questions were at least posed:- the linkage of poverty reduction to sustainability, the link with human rights, trade and investment issues, the relative responsibilities of corporations and governments, employment and living standards, transition and adjustment policies, and the coherence of policy and institutions at the international level.
-The three "pillars" - economic, environmental and social - of sustainable development provide a framework for responding to the policy challenges of globalisation.
-Yet, failure to make progress on implementing the Rio environmental objectives at Johannesburg reflects to a significant measure the failure to build an effective social pillar.
+- 4. TUAC and our Global Union partners are advocating a different form of globalisation: one that tempers the excesses of market-driven economic integration with strong institutions including unions, economic governance, a well-performing public sector, effective rules and a social dimension.
+We have consistently argued that the OECD has to play an effective role in reshaping global economic governance to work to this end. - 5.
+The strategy of sustainable development should allow these issues to be discussed coherently:- the linkage of poverty reduction to sustainability, the link with human rights, trade and investment issues, the relative responsibilities of corporations and governments, employment and living standards, transition and adjustment policies, the employment impact of trade, and the coherence of policy and institutions at the international level.
+The three "pillars" economic, environmental and social of sustainable development provide a framework for responding to the policy challenges of globalisation.
+Yet, failure to make progress on implementing the Rio environmental objectives as restated at the WSSD in Johannesburg in 2003 and resistance to take action to counter climate change reflect to a significant measure the failure to build an effective social pillar.